When to use BMP

 - Do you use your past project costs?
 Have you just joined the organisation and imported costs from your last employer?
-No two jobs are the same, as we all know, so why would your previous project costs be applicable to the current project?
+No two jobs are the same, as we all know, so why would any previous costs be applicable to the current project?

-- Are you using one of those estimator packages of software?
+- Do you using an estimator programme?
 We all know they are guessed values plus or minus a random percentage.
 They use old data and the data description would hardly ever be applicable to your project.

-- Estimating – how you would describe an estimate?
-We ask this question at all our workshops.
-We get lots of differing descriptions, but no one ever describes an estimate as the dictionary description.
-To quote the same “roughly calculate or count”. don’t we all want to do better than this?
+- Don’t we all want to do better than this?
 So, you need to talk with BMP, so we can detail how our system works via “Baseline and Best Practice Costs”.

 Independent Peer Reviews of your Proposals - Budgets - Tenders - Operations.